Chile's Garden City

 For his part, the Spanish sailor and historian Martín Fernandez de Navarrete, in one of the volumes of his "Collection of Voyages and Discoveries which the Spaniards made by sea from the end of the XVth.
 Century", where he collects all the information that he considered of interest obtained from the chronicles of the travel and later declarations of the survivors of the expedition, recalls the story of the first encounter between Europeans of the Magellanic expedition and the natives when he says: "All of them were taller than the tallest man in Castile" and that "they were called Patagonians because their feet were misshapen, although not disproportionate to their stature."

-Exaggeration or not, it is clear that the inhabitants of Patagonia, at least at that time, were exceptionally tall, not only in the eyes of the discoverers in 1520, but also based on several other accounts from that period.
+Exaggeration or not, it is clear that the inhabitants of Patagonia, at least at that time, were exceptionally tall and had large feet, not only in the eyes of the discoverers in 1520, but also based on several other accounts from that period.

 Comments